iluwatar/java-design-patterns/proxy/README.md

 ---
+title: "Proxy Pattern in Java: Enhancing Security and Control with Smart Proxies"
-title: Proxy
+shortTitle: Proxy
+description: "Explore the Proxy design pattern in Java with detailed examples.
+Learn how it provides controlled access, facilitates lazy initialization, and ensures security.
+Ideal for developers looking to implement advanced Java techniques."
 category: Structural
 language: en
 tag:
   - Decoupling
   - Encapsulation
   - Gang Of Four
   - Lazy initialization
   - Proxy
   - Security
   - Wrapping
 ---

 ## Also known as

 * Surrogate

-## Intent
+## Intent of Proxy Design Pattern

-Provide a surrogate or placeholder for another object to control access to it.
+The Proxy pattern in Java provides a surrogate or placeholder to effectively control access to an object, enhancing security and resource management.

-## Explanation
+## Detailed Explanation of Proxy Pattern with Real-World Examples

 Real-world example